Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

+Hybrid methods aim to calculate edge weights guided by node features and edge information simultaneously.
+A typical method is MWGNN \cite{ma2022meta}, which models the node local distribution from node feature, topological structure, and positional identity aspects with the meta-weight.
+Then, based on the meta-weight, an adaptive graph convolution is derived to conduct node-specific weighted aggregation for boosted node representation learning.

+\textbf{Remark.} On heterophilic graphs, an ego node is likely to be dissimilar with its neighbors in terms of class labels.
+Hence, encoding ego-node representations separately from the aggregated representations of neighbor nodes would benefit distinguishable node embedding learning.
+In detail, ego-neighbor separation methods detach self-loop connections of the ego nodes in $\operatorname{AGGREGATE}(\cdot)$.
+Meanwhile, they alter the $\operatorname{UPDATE}(\cdot)$ as the non-mixing operations, \eg, concatenation, instead of the mixing operation, \eg, ``average'' in vanilla GCN.
 H2GCN~\cite{h2gcn_zhu2020beyond} first proposes to exclude the self-loop connection and points out that the non-mixing operations in the update function ensure that expressive node representations would survive over multiple rounds of propagation without becoming prohibitively similar.
 Besides, WRGNN~\cite{SureshBNLM21} imposes different mapping functions on the ego-node embedding and its neighbor aggregated messages, while GGCN~\cite{yan2021two} simplifies the mapping functions to learnable scalar parameters to separately learn ego-neighbor representations.
 Moreover, ACM~\cite{acm_luan2021heterophily} adopts the identity filter to separate the ego embedding and then conducts the channel-level combination with its neighbor information in the update function.

-\subsubsection{Inter-layer Combination}
+\subsection{Inter-Layer Combination}